PabloRoves/heic-converter/README.md

 npm install
 ```

-This will install all the necessary dependencies (including heic2any, jsPDF, React, and React DOM) from the npm registry.
+This will install all the necessary dependencies (including heic2any, React, and React DOM) from the npm registry.

 ## Usage